ExtraNick/Twitch-user-logs-into-text-file/README.md

 It's intended use is to speed up unban request discussions by retrieving ban relevant log data

 ## How to use
-rename the .py file to the username whose logs you want to see.
+rename username.py file to the username whose logs you want to see.
-Open the .py file and specify in the URL whose channel's logs you want to see.
+Open the renamed .py file and specify in the URL whose channel's logs you want to see.

 ## For safety
 This script uses pyautogui